tc39/proposal-canonical-tz/README.md

 ### 1. DONE - Editorial cleanup of identifier-related terms and Abstract Operations

-_Status: Ediotorial PR merged as [tc39/ecma262#3035](https://github.com/tc39/ecma262/pull/3035)_
+_Status: Editorial PR merged as [tc39/ecma262#3035](https://github.com/tc39/ecma262/pull/3035)_

 A recent PR landed in ECMA-262 refactored the spec text for time zone identifiers.
-One change was a new [Time Zone Identifiers](https://tc39.es/ecma262/#sec-time-zone-identifiers) prose section that defines identifer-related terms and concepts.
+One change was a new [Time Zone Identifiers](https://tc39.es/ecma262/#sec-time-zone-identifiers) prose section that defines identifier-related terms and concepts.
-The other change was refactoring time-zone-identifier-related abstract operations, so that other time-zine-identifier-related functionality in ECMA-262, ECMA-402, and Temporal (including the normative chagnes in this proposal) can be built of these without resorting to new non-implementation-defined AOs:
+The other change was refactoring time-zone-identifier-related abstract operations, so that other time-zine-identifier-related functionality in ECMA-262, ECMA-402, and Temporal (including the normative changes in this proposal) can be built of these without resorting to new non-implementation-defined AOs:

 **`AvailableNamedTimeZoneIdentifiers()`** - Returns an implementation-defined List of Records, each composed of: